Partnering for impact. Research-proven solutions that work.

 This unique alliance connects Cornell research teams with CARE staff on the ground in communities around the world, speeding delivery of science-based solutions.
 Cornell scientists also provide background research to inform CARE positions on policy issues related to international food assistance and relief aid.
-The Impact through Innovation Fund fund stimulates joint pilot research and outreach efforts that demonstrate a concept and apply new advances in engineering and the natural and social sciences to solve sustainable development challenges.
+The Innovation for Impact Fund fund stimulates joint pilot research and outreach efforts that demonstrate a concept and apply new advances in engineering and the natural and social sciences to solve sustainable development challenges.

 Our collaboration with Environmental Defense Fund includes joint research activities and an undergraduate internship program.
 The research program leverages Cornell research expertise with EDF's leadership in the policy arena.
 The internship program places Cornell students in EDF offices around the nation to work on complex projects, helping to create a new generation of leaders to tackle immense environmental challenges with thoughtful, workable solutions.